While walking on a sweltering heat in Havana, I finally gave up finding La Bodeguita, a place where Papa Hemingway used to get wasted.

 From his room window, the view of Havana Vieja is wonderful.

 When you go, tell the receptionists that you are going to Room —-.
 They will call the guide to open the room for you.
 They will then direct you to an ancient elevator that will bring you upstairs.
 Fee: $2.

 When you’re done, go one floor up and enjoy the panorama of Old Havana.
 You don’t need to order from the rooftop restaurant/bar as long as you don’t sit in one of the tables.

 For almost 20 years, Hemingway and his wife lived here.
 Fifteen kilometers from the city center, this house is kept as it was.
-There’s a bell that visitors can ring at the front door—because this is where he wrote the classic and that won him the Nobel Prize for Literature in 1954.
-Parts of was also witten here.
+There’s a bell that visitors can ring at the front door—because this is where he wrote the classic also written and that won him the Nobel Prize for Literature in 1954.
+Parts of were here.

 Even before he won the most-coveted Nobel Prize, Hemingway promised to give the medallion to Batista’s government (before Fidel Castro)—but he changed his mind and gave it to the Catholic Church for safe keeping instead.